top of page

 38 hectares

-Once a renowned wine, olive and fruit producing estate, the Quinta holds the cherished classification of 'ecological reserve', so a project approval on this scale is rare indeed, made possible by the attention the owner gave to local planning regulations and the thought given to the biodiversity of the local fauna and flora.
+Quinta da Retorta comes with a plan agreed with the Council planners for a significant tourism development.
+Once a renowned wine, olive and fruit producing estate, the Quinta holds the cherished classification of 'ecological reserve', so its project approval on the scale allowed is rare indeed, made possible by the attention the owner has given to local planning regulations and the biodiversity of the local fauna and flora.

 • Total lodging capacity: 204 units with up to 962 beds